Krouta1/Small-Projects/README.md

   Infinite Scrolling App: It is no CSS app, second React project :)

   Currency Convertor: Simple no CSS convertor with API.
 You need to generate your own key :)

+  Flashcard quiz: Small react app with API and little bit of CSS styling.